SERP2-ES/SERP2/README.md

 # SERP2

 This repository contains the implementations made for SERP robot in Engineering Systems course.
+This project consists on the replication and improvement of the "Standalone Educational Robot with behaviour defined by Paper 1" (SERP1), developed in a previous iteration of this course.
+SERP is a robot that moves according to a set of instructions described on a paper sheet.
+Therefore, the robot is able to:

+ - View the sheet of paper;
+ - Identify the instructions present on it (described by ArUco markers);
+ - Transform these instructions into programmable logic;
+ - Execute the desired algorithm.

 Folder organization:
  - **SERP1** - Implementation made by the first team in the 2021/2022 course edition. [(Original repo)](https://github.com/jorgef1299/SERP).